Knowledge Centre on Spiritual Care & Home-Based Chaplaincy

-Meaning and purpose deserve a natural place in healthcare and society, especially close to people at home.
+Meaning-in-life deserves a natural place in healthcare and society, especially care for people living in their homes.

-The Knowledge Centre for Meaning & Home-Based Chaplaincy connects research, education and practice to make this happen and to actively drive this development.
+The Knowledge Centre on Spiritual Care & Home-Based Chaplaincy connects research, education and practice to make this possible and to actively drive this development.

-This Knowledge Centre for Meaning is a national collaborative network in the Netherlands, bringing together chaplains, healthcare and social care organisations, academic institutions and policymakers.
-Our focus is chaplaincy in the home setting: support for existential and spiritual questions for people living at home, outside institutional care.
-The Knowledge Centre for Meaning emerged from growing societal and political recognition that attention to meaning and purpose contributes to well-being, health and quality of life – also beyond hospitals and care institutions.
+This Knowledge Centre on Spiritual Care & Home-Based Chaplaincy is a national collaborative network in the Netherlands, bringing together chaplains, healthcare and social care organisations, academic institutions and policymakers.
+Our focus is on chaplaincy and spiritual care in the home setting: providing existential and spiritual support to people living at home, outside institutional care settings.
+The Knowledge Centre emerged from a growing societal and political recognition that attention to meaning-in-life contributes to well-being, health and quality of life – not only in hospitals and care institutions, but also in everyday community life.

-Our work is organised through publicly funded programmes and projects, in which we bring together chaplains, healthcare and social care professionals, researchers, educators and policymakers.
-We actively connect practice, research and education, ensuring that knowledge is not developed in isolation but in close interaction with those who use it.
-Within this collaborative setting, we co-create knowledge, practical tools and training that directly support professionals in their daily work.
-At the same time, we facilitate ongoing exchange between partners, strengthen professional development, and contribute to the positioning of home-based chaplaincy within both the healthcare system and the social domain.
-This integrated approach allows us to build a shared knowledge base while continuously improving practice.
+Our work is organised through publicly funded programmes and projects, that bring together chaplains, healthcare and social care professionals, researchers, educators and policymakers.
+We actively connect practice, research and education, ensuring that knowledge is developed in close interaction with the people who use it in daily practice.
+Within this collaborative setting, we co-create:

 We collaborate with: